From the President:

-- Take responsibility for learning
+Take responsibility for learning

-- Approach learning as a life-long process
+Approach learning as a lifelong process

-- Develop the skills of a critical thinker
+Develop the skills of a critical thinker

-- Role model caring behaviors
+Role model caring behaviors

 Student Nurse Organization (SNO)

-Student Nurse organization (SNO) is available to enrolled and prospective nursing student at Salish Kootenai College.
+Student Nurse organization (SNO) is available to enrolled and prospective nursing students at Salish Kootenai College.
 SNO is a student club and has a faculty member advisor.
 SNO allows students to share and receive information about nursing school and interact with each other.
 SNO members interact with community members through community projects.

 Associate of Science in Nursing Degree (ASN)

-From a comprehensive nursing orientation that includes CPR certification, pathophysiology and pharmacology review, to traditional Native American games, the Salish Kootenai College nursing department offers a relationship-based approach to nursing education.
+From a comprehensive nursing orientation that includes pathophysiology and pharmacology review, to traditional Native American games, the Salish Kootenai College nursing department offers a relationship-based approach to nursing education.
 Our Peer Mentoring program recognizes the importance of leadership by example and encourages peer-to-peer support during your nursing education journey.

 Bachelor of Science in Nursing Degree (RN-BSN)

-Please contact SKC Financial Aid Office for current list of available scholarships and grants.
+Please contact SKC Financial Aid for current list of available scholarships and grants.

 If you have any questions regarding admissions, or general questions about our program,